17 Important Campervan Rental Tips (for Newbies!)

 6 | Ask if more than one driver is allowed on the rental.

 If you plan to have more than one driver, find out if that is allowed.
-If so, typically their driver’s license information is needed at the time of booking.
+If so, their driver’s license information may be needed at the time of booking.

 Pro Tip: For campervan rentals in the US, it varies by state but it’s unlikely that you will need a special driver’s license.
 However, if you are renting a campervan in a country different from where you driver’s license is issued, you will want to verify that it’s accepted by the campervan rental company you choose.